 Even if your podcast isn’t downloaded enough to generate the proclivity to advertise solely from podcast popularity, you already have established relationships with advertisers who may be interested in multi-channel advertising.

 Moreover, you have an advantage because magazine content seamlessly converts to podcast material.
 Whether the podcast features interviews with notable community leaders or recaps on city-famous events, this content is engaging.
 The icing on the cake and the most integral part of a podcast is a personable host who is a phenomenal storyteller.

 Have you ever listened to a podcast and heard the podcast host raving about a product?
 It happens often, and it is most likely an advertisement that fits seamlessly into the episode.

 This practice is native advertising and is called a live read.
 In addition to a live read, there is a recorded read advertisement that is recorded before the episode and played back during the podcast.
 There are a few different advertising opportunities presented through podcasts.

 3. How Much to Charge for Ads

-From the podcasts I’ve listened to, I’ve noticed that in many of the mid-roll advertisements, the host will talk about a product casually and make it seems as if they are stating their subjective opinion (live read advertisement).
-The mid-roll advertisements go for $25 per 1000 CPMs.
+From the podcasts I’ve listened to, I’ve noticed that in many of the mid-roll advertisements, the host will talk about a product casually and make it seem as if they are stating their subjective opinion (live read advertisement).
+The mid-roll advertisements go for $30 CPM.